-To install the TE16 (either H950 or H9500) cabinet, use the following procedure.
+To install the TE16 (either H950 or H9500) cabinet, proceed as follows:

 - 1. Lower the leveling feet so that the cabinet is resting on the floor, not on the roll-around casters. - 2.
-Use a spirit level to level the cabinet.
-Make sure that all leveling feet are firmly on the floor. - 3.
-Remove the shipping screws that secure the equipment to the cabinet. - 4.
-If the TE16 being installed is housed in an H950 cabinet and the cabinet is to be bolted to another, install filler strips (PN H952-G) between the cabinets as shown in Figure 2-3.
+Use a spirit level to level the cabinet; ensure that all leveling feet are firmly on the floor.

+- 3. Remove the shipping screws that secure the equipment to the cabinet. - 4.
+If the TE16 being installed is housed in an H950 cabinet and the cabinet is to be bolted to another, install filler strips (P/U H952-G) between the cabinets as shown in Figure 2-3.
 Tighten the bolts that secure the cabinet groups together, and then recheck that the cabinets are level.
-DO NOT bolt H9500 cabinets together.
+(H9500 cabinets do not require filler strips when bolted together.)